 Dielectric oils also find their application in high voltage switches and circuit breakers.

-DANA transformer oil complies with important standards like IS 335:1993, IEC 296 Class I & II, IEC 60296, BS148 Grade I & II and also provide excellent insulating properties thanks to a well-optimised composition.
+DANA transformer oil complies with important standards like IS 335:1993, IEC 296 Class I & II, IEC 60296, BS148 Grade I & II and also provide excellent insulating properties thanks to a well-optimized composition.

 The role of a transformer oil

 Basically, Transformer oil needs for performing a couple of important functions.

 - It provides liquid insulation in an electrical power transformer

 The parts in a transformer which are at different voltages need to insulate from each other.
 Oil insulation is relatively more affordable in comparison to solid insulation.
 Also, in contrast to air insulation the oil provides a much more compact construction.

 - It removes heat generate through the transformer, thereby acting as a coolant

 The transformer winds dissipate a lot of electric energy in the form of heat energy.
 This heat needs to remove.
 Transformer oil absorbs this heat from the windings and removes it from the transformer through conducting it outside of the transformer.